powertsai/GettingandCleaningData/README.md

 1. Uses descriptive activity names to name the activities in the data set
 1. Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### file in GettingandCleaningData repo
+1. README.md: Read Me for GettingandCleaningData
+2. loadLibrary.R: script used to install require library(dplyr,data.table,reshape2) for running run_analysis.R
+  1. loadLibrary: check if library installed then load the required library
+  1. loadDevDataTable: install the data.table version 1.9.5 for using fread to read large data file
+3. run_analysis.R: script to merge data and create tidy data set
+4. tidyData.txt: tidy data set to submit for course project
+5. mergedDataCodeBook.md: Code Book for the merge data created at step 4
+6. tidyDataCodeBook.md: Code Book for the Tidy Data Set

 ### function defined in run_analysis.R to created the merge data and tidy data
 1. getData combine the train/test data into one data.table
   1. getDataTable read data file to data.table